erich666/NormalTextureProcessor/README.md

 g = (unsigned char)(((y + 1.0f)/2.0f)*255.0f + 0.5f);
 b = (unsigned char)(((z + 1.0f)/2.0f)*255.0f + 0.5f);
 ```
 The final 0.5f rounding value on each line is important for consistency of conversion, to make roundtripping work properly.
+I believe that not adding in the 0.5f and rounding is the source of error in various normals textures creators.
+See the analysis below of GIMP's (incorrect) formula for more explanation.

 The code above shows where the bias of 1.0 and scale of 2.0 are applied.
 The equations can be rearranged to:
 ```sh